-In September 2015, Scott Fulton was selected as ELI’s fifth President.
-Previously, Mr. Fulton was a Principal at the environmental law firm Beveridge & Diamond, P.C., and served as General Counsel of the U.S. Environmental Protection Agency (EPA) and in a number of other high-ranking government leadership positions.
+From September 2015 to December 2021, Scott Fulton served as ELI’s fifth President and now holds the role of President Emeritus and International Envoy.
+Previous to his time with ELI, Mr. Fulton was a Principal at the environmental law firm Beveridge & Diamond, P.C., and served as General Counsel of the U.S. Environmental Protection Agency (EPA) and in a number of other high-ranking government leadership positions.

 Scott has a steadfast commitment to ensuring that ELI’s core functions as a convener, educator, publisher of legal scholarship and policy dialogue, and research engine remain a sound foundation on which to build for the future.
 He also is focused on making sure that ELI is adapting and modernizing in alignment with a rapidly changing world.
 Under his leadership, ELI has: